djay/covidthailand/README.md

 - 2021-04-05 - add tweets with province/type break down to get more up to date stats

 # TODO (looking for contributors!)
+- Fix unknowns to make more clear
+  - e.g. risks should be "under investigation" or just don't show for data no collected yet?
 - start collecting data on hospital capacity from
   - https://mophgis.maps.arcgis.com/apps/opsdashboard/index.html#/bcd61791c8b441fa9224d129f28e8be0?
   - probably no access to historical data